CaCO3CaOCO2/CIBF/about.md

 permalink: /about/
 ---

-Just a random person (sometimes weird).
+Just a random person (Too weird, sometimes crazy).

 I am an undergraduate studying humanities in Hong Kong.